nicoSWD/put.io-adder/README.md

 - Check if *put.io adder* is the default handler for magnet links and torrent files on startup. *~/Library/Preferences/com.apple.LaunchServices.plist* needs to be parsed and/or modified for that.
 If it's not, an alert asking to change that should be fired.
 - A ["Default folder preference"](https://github.com/nicoSWD/put.io-adder/issues/3) option could be added.
 - An option to download finished transfers to the computer through the app would be nice.
-- A setting to automatically *cancel* finished transfers that are currenly seeding, in order to speed up the download process of other transfers.
+- A setting to automatically *cancel* finished transfers that are currently seeding, in order to speed up the download process of other transfers.
-- Design improvments.
+- Design improvements.
 - A way to stream finished files through the app.
-- Authentication could be improved by adding a new custom URI scheme.
+- ~~Authentication could be improved by adding a new custom URI scheme.
 When authenticating, the browser should open and go to *put.io's* authentication page, and a callback to something like *putio://callback* would open the app and pass over the OAuth token.
-Just like [mikker's Putter app does](https://github.com/mikker/Putter.app/blob/master/Putter/BBAppDelegate.m).
+Just like [mikker's Putter app does](https://github.com/mikker/Putter.app/blob/master/Putter/BBAppDelegate.m).~~ (Added in v2.7)
 - A way to browse through existing files and folders on *put.io*.
 - More languages.
 - Settings could be moved to a new preference pane in *System Preferences*.